abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ### Floor Planning and Power Planning Key Concepts:
 ##### Defining the width and height of the cell

-- 	Die Area: A small square area on which chip is fabricated that of consists core area and IO pads.
+- 	Die Area: A small square area on which the chip is fabricated that of consists core area and IO pads.
-- Core Area: Main area where standard cells, macros/IPs are placed.
+- Core Area: The main area where standard cells, macros/IPs are placed.
 - 	Core Utilization Factor: (Area Occupied by Netlist / Total Area of the core)
 - Aspect Ratio: Height/ Width of the Core.
 ####  Defining locations of Pre-placed Cells
- -  The pre-placed cells are typically IPs that have defined before automated PnR (Place and Route)
+ -  The pre-placed cells are typically IPs that have been defined before automated PnR (Place and Route)
-- 	Circuit Bipartitioning occurs and organized into blocks/modules and placed along with the pre-placed cells.
+- 	Circuit Bipartitioning occurs and is organized into blocks/modules and placed along with the pre-placed cells.
   ####  Surround the pre-placed cells with decoupling capacitors.
-- Decoupling capacitors are large capacitors that store electrical charge They act as reservoirs can send same voltage as power supply to the circuit for a period.
+- Decoupling capacitors are large capacitors that store electrical charge They act as reservoirs and can send the same voltage as the power supply to the circuit for a period.
-- Some pre-placed cells reside far away from the Power supply and toa void  IR drop De Caps are used.
+- Some pre-placed cells reside far away from the Power supply and to void  IR drop De Caps are used.
 #### Power Planning:

--	Its aim is to supply power evenly to all the circuits and the plan the distribution of power and ground connections to ensure proper functionality and performance of the chip.
+-	It aims to supply power evenly to all the circuits and plan the distribution of power and ground connections to ensure proper functionality and performance of the chip.
--  Due to the internal parasitics, hazards (Harmful Glitches) like voltage droop and ground bounce occurs when there are variations in the voltage levels of different GND points due to transient currents.
+-  Due to internal parasitics, hazards (Harmful Glitches) like voltage droop and ground bounce occur when there are variations in the voltage levels of different GND points due to transient currents.
-- Mesh Distribution Startegy is usually preferred in power planning.
+- Mesh Distribution strategy is usually preferred in power planning.
 ##### Pin Placement :
 - Proper Pins must be allocated according to the floor planning in such a way that the input and output signals are strong with equal power distribution to all the cells along with standard packaging aspects.
 - Create a blockage ring in between the core and IO pads to avoid crosstalk.
  Placement
-- After all these, Placement is performed based on algorithms that minimize wirelength.
+- After all these, Placement is performed based on algorithms that minimize wire length.

  ### Lab Exercise:
 A simple command is required to perform the floorplanning